 < Back to Oral History project: South Asian Arkansas

 In 2014, Sivakumar and her family moved to Dallas, Texas.
-In 2016, Sivakumar franchised a restaurant called Kumar’s in Irving, Texas.
-A few years later, she started helping her brother-in-law manage his restaurant, Chennai Café in Bentonville, Arkansas.
-In 2018, Sivakumar moved to Bentonville and took over ownership of her brother-in-law’s restaurant and changed the name.
+In 2016, Sivakumar franchised a restaurant called Kumar’s in nearby Irving, and a few years later, she began helping her brother-in-law manage his restaurant, Chennai Café in Bentonville, Arkansas.
+In 2018, Sivakumar moved to Bentonville and took over ownership of the restaurant, changing the name to Pandiya’s.
 Pandiya’s features a buffet of mostly South Indian dishes, though Sivakumar is thoughtful about adding requested dishes from other regions of India.
 Every Sunday and Thursday, Pandiya’s serves lunch on banana leaves.